 Bluffton University does not discriminate against qualified students with disabilities.
 The mission of disability services at Bluffton University is to ensure that qualified students with disabilities are provided access to all programs in order to maximize their educational potential, develop independence to the fullest extent possible and perform at a level limited only by their abilities, not their disabilities.

 Section 504 (Americans with Disabilities Act) Coordinator

-Julie DeGraw, vice president for student life and dean of students, is the official ADA coordinator for Bluffton University.
-The ADA coordinator's office is located in the student life office in Riley Court, and can be contacted at 419-358-3248.
+Alex Sider, professor of religion, is the official ADA coordinator for Bluffton University.
+His office is in Riley Court, Smucker Hall.
+He can be contacted at 419-358-3281.

 The ADA coordinator is responsible for ensuring that the university complies with federal regulations that guarantee qualified college students with disabilities equal access to all programs and services.
 Any student, faculty or staff member may contact the ADA coordinator's office for clarification of federal regulations, appeal of a grievance or resolution of a disability-related problem.